DevMilk/SpyderToJupyterConverter/README.md

 # SpyderToJupyterConverter
- C program to convert Spyder Python Script/Notebook to Jupyter Notebook in miliseconds.
+ C program to convert Spyder Python Script/Notebook to Jupyter Notebook in milliseconds.

 ---
 ## Run